Heylo Group - Privacy Notice

 The CRAIN describe how agencies in the UK use and share personal data – and details of their wider practices and use of data in accordance with data protection legislation.
 The respective CRAIN documents are also available on the CRAs' websites.
-Here are links to the information notice for each of the three Credit Reference Agencies we may share your personal information with for the purposes set out above:
+Here are links to the CRAINs and wider privacy information notices for each of the three Credit Reference Agencies we may share your personal information with for the purposes set out above:

 Fraud Prevention Agencies (FPAs)

 We may need to confirm your identity before we provide products or services to you.
 Once you have become a customer of ours, we will also share your personal information as needed to help detect fraud and money-laundering risks.
-We use Fraud Prevention Agencies to help us with this.
+We use FPAs to help us with this.